 You can run the Windows program on Mac M1 by installing the ARM version of Windows.
 To download Windows 10 ARM or Windows 11 ARM, you must register as a Microsoft Insider.
 Microsoft offers a beta version of Windows 11 for ARM.

 To run Windows on Mac, you need virtualization software after downloading the ARM version of Windows.
 You can run Windows software on your Mac once you’ve installed ARM Windows.

 Parallels Desktop 17

 Virtual Machines (VMs) are like computers inside computers.
-It is a software-based application that runs on dedicated RAM, memory, and storage.
+The software-based application runs on dedicated RAM, memory, and storage.
 M1-powered Macs can now run an ARM-based Operating System (OS) in a virtual machine.

 Parallels Desktop 17 for Mac supports both M1-based and Intel-based Macs natively.
 Users of Macs can run Windows software smoothly on Macs.
 Parallels allow you to run more than 200,000 Windows programs without performance issues.
 There have been many improvements from previous versions.

 Parallels Desktop 17 offers seamless content sharing between Mac and Windows as well as a Coherence mode that allows Windows apps to run like Mac apps.